Song requests, music through your Twitch chat bot

 The «!SkipSong»

-chat command can be used by your Twitch mods to skip the song playing in the song-player widget.
+chat command can be used by your Twitch moderators to skip the song currently playing in the song player widget.

 !WrongSong chat command - Remove your requested song